-Black specks in adult stool often come from undigested food such as blueberries.
-But, they can also be a sign of internal bleeding or liver problems.
+Black specks in stool may be due to undigested food, such as blueberries.
+However, they can also be a sign of internal bleeding or liver problems.
 In newborns, black stool may be meconium.

 Stool color can be affected by everyday fators such as diet or minor gastrointestinal distress.
 However, if stools turn black or have black specks for several days, a person should see their doctor to find out the cause.